Wire and Grass Landscapes

-The sculptor Henry Moore saw a stark link between the rock that was both his material and inspiration, and the grazing calmness of sheep.
-The animals stand out in the landscape in the same, oblique way, providing an aesthetic of both fitting in and being anomalous; they litter the vista in a way that is puzzling and warmly mysterious.
-Roger Deakin saw this relationship himself … Continue reading Responses: Henry Moore’s Sheep Sketchbook (1980).
+Henry Moore enjoyed the grazing calmness of sheep.
+The animals stand out in the landscape in the same, oblique way as his own sculptures, simultaneously fitting in and seeming anomalous.
+They litter the vista in a way that is puzzling and warmly mysterious.
+Writer Roger Deakin recognised this relationship himself when walking the Rhinogs.
+He wrote of seeing that same relationship that sparked Moore’s fascination … Continue reading Responses: Henry Moore’s Sheep Sketchbook (1980)

 Emerson’s Nature and Sleep Furiously (2008) – Gideon Koppel.